andreimaxim/rails-system-prompt/output/rails.md

 - **Manage "Fat Models" with Elegance:**
     - **Delegate to POROs:** For complex, multi-step operations, the model should be the entry point but delegate the work to a Plain Old Ruby Object (PORO) (e.g., `Incineration.new(self).run`).
 The PORO lives in `app/models`.
     - **Organize with Concerns:** Use concerns *only* to organize the responsibilities of a *single model*.
 Place them in a model-specific directory (e.g., `app/models/project/archivable.rb`).
 Do not use concerns to share code between different models.
+- **POROs Are Domain Models Too:** Do NOT distinguish between persisted (ActiveRecord) and non-persisted (PORO) domain models.
+Both are equally valid domain models.
+POROs that include ActiveModel::Model are perfectly acceptable and should NOT be refactored to ActiveRecord unless persistence is actually needed.
+From the business logic perspective, whether a model is persisted is irrelevant.

 **Example:** Bold domain language with personality:
 ```ruby